-Depending upon the nature of the initial report of questionable practice, the UICO and/or university compliance official(s) may consult with the Office of the VP for Strategy and General Counsel for advice regarding the investigation.
+Depending upon the nature of the initial report of questionable practice, the UICO and/or university compliance official(s) may consult with the Office of General Counsel and VP for Legal Affairs for advice regarding the investigation.

 Audit Services has the primary responsibility for coordinating the initial assessment, investigation, and internal reporting of known or suspected fiscal misconduct - see the university’s Fiscal Misconduct Policy ICO-1.03.

-D. Reports: The UICO and/or other university compliance official(s) conducting the investigation shall report to appropriate university management and/or employees the results of the investigation and whether corrective action is recommended.
+The UICO and/or other university compliance official(s) conducting the investigation shall report to appropriate University management and/or employees the results of the investigation and whether corrective action is recommended.